org12893/m_light_handbook/README.md

 ----------------------
 The Android Moodlight App is devided into three tabs: RGB+W, HSV and Service.

+Open the Moodlight controller application "The Dome" by clicking on the corresponding Icon on the home screen of the smartphone.

 How to use the app with the different tabs:
 ### RBG+W
 Within the RGB+W tab the red, green, blue and white values are directly controllable.
 The values can be entered with four independent horizontal sliders.
 Move any of the four sliders from left to right to increase the brightness of its represented color.